smartoptics/sosnmp/docs/source/upgrade.rst

    is the time to remove them and switch to the official PySNMP packages, which are maintained by LeXtudio Inc. as well.

-   We will keep the ``-lextudio`` packages for a while to ensure a smooth transition for users who are still using them.
+   We already deprecated the ``-lextudio`` packages so users must migrate to the official packages as soon as possible.

 Upgrade to 5.x Releases
 -----------------------